regen-network/regen-s2-ard/README.md

       * FMask Codes: http://www.pythonfmask.org/en/latest/fmask_fmask.html
       * S2 SCL Codes: https://earth.esa.int/web/sentinel/technical-guides/sentinel-2-msi/level-2a/algorithm
     - **output-image-settings**
     In this section we can define the bands we want to subset from the L1C or L2A input data product and set the output image settings such as target spatial reference system, target resolution, resampling method, derived indices.
-Currently 4 different derived indices can be calculated : NDVI, NDWI, NDTI and CRC.
+Currently 6 different derived indices can be calculated : NDVI, NDWI, NDTI, CRC, VDVI and BSI.
   - **mosaic-settings**
   List of images to include in the mosaic, GDAL buildvrt mosaic setting options.
   - **average-settings**